dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2013: Disabled individuals contribute uniquely to society.
+### T2013: People with disabilities have unique contributions and experiences.

 |Support|
 |---|